Teen BLOCK Youth Programs

 Journey to Healing (JTH) Project for Cambodian Youth

 This series offers workshops for Southeast Asian youth whose family may have experienced trauma during the Khmer Rouge Genocide.
 Workshops include: Cambodian history and culture, healthy coping skills for dealing with trauma, family strengthening, building healthier relationships between youth and parents/grandparents, and PTSD (post traumatic stress disorder).
 The Journey to Healing Project also offers an arts component where youth express themselves through art, design and dance.

-The Lowell Youth Council consists of youth agencies within the city of Lowell.
-The council is focused on engaging youth and encouraging them to better their community.
-Youth Council’s main focus is violence prevention through strategic activities and meaningful dialogue.
-There is power in our voices, and youth council enables young people to raise theirs.
+The Youth Reaching Out (YRO) consists of youth serving agencies within the city of Lowell.
+The group is focused on engaging youth and encouraging them to better their community.
+Youth Reaching Out’s main focus is violence prevention through strategic activities and meaningful dialogue.
+There is power in our voices, and Youth Reaching Out enables young people to raise theirs.